Engineering Note

 React performance issues rarely come from React itself.
 They usually come from how components are structured, how state is managed, and how often unnecessary re-renders happen.

-In real projects, the problem shows up as slow UI updates, laggy interactions, and components re-rendering even when nothing meaningful has changed.
+In real projects, performance problems show up as slow UI updates, laggy interactions, delayed input response, and components re-rendering even when nothing meaningful has changed.

 The Problem

 A common issue is unnecessary re-rendering.
-When parent components update, child components re-render even if their data hasn’t changed.
+When a parent component updates, child components can re-render even if their actual data has not changed.

 function Parent({ count }) {